n8n-io/n8n-docs/docs/doc2/dashboard/index.md

 After logging in with your credentials you are redirected to the DASHBOARD homepage of DOC².

-This is the main page and overview where you can capture, work, and manage the imported documents.
+This is the main page and overview where you can capture, work and manage the imported documents.

 ![DOC2 Dashboard](/_images/doc2/DOC2_Dashboard_1.png){ loading=lazy }